 - 13-14 oz vegan sausage (cut once lengthwise, then chopped into ½-cm pieces.
 Use a gf sausage if gluten-free)

-- 2 tbsp soy sauce (or tamari or liquid aminos.
+- 2 tablespoon soy sauce (or tamari or liquid aminos.
 Leave out if soy-free)

-- 1 ½ tbsp red wine vinegar (or apple cider vinegar)
+- 1 ½ tablespoon red wine vinegar (or apple cider vinegar)